 Lucie Krell

-Relaxation instructor, mother, and currently training to become a maternal nurse
+Relaxation educator, mother, and currently training to become a maternal caregiver

 The First Weeks After Birth: A Special Time

-Many couples long for a pregnancy for a long time and imagine how the birth and everyday family life will look.
+Many couples long for a pregnancy and imagine what the birth and daily family life will be like.
 But what does the time immediately after birth actually look like?
-What does "postnatal care" mean and what changes does a woman’s body go through?
+What does "postpartum care" mean, and what changes does a woman’s body go through?
 All these questions are answered in this article.

 Table of Contents

-• Physical changes of the mother during the postpartum period
+- Physical changes in the mother during the postpartum period

-• Parent-child bond: The foundation for a healthy relationship
+- Parent-child bonding: The foundation for a healthy relationship

-The womb contracts immediately after birth and regains its normal size and position after about six weeks.
-This phase serves to reverse the bodily changes that occurred during pregnancy.
+The uterus contracts immediately after birth and returns to its normal size and position after about six weeks.
+This phase serves to reverse the physical changes that occurred during pregnancy.

-Physical changes of the mother during the postpartum period
+Physical changes in the mother during the postpartum period

 Hormonal changes